Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 is written -\nabla(Z_p*Z_n*e_unit^2/(\epsion*r)) in an infinite system.
 However, the Coulomb forces in the periodic boundary system are calculated by the short-range and long-range forces for the maximum accuracy (Ref.
 6).
-Such forces are first formed in the C language, which are rewritten in the Fortran language (Ref.
+Such forces are first formulated in the C language, which are rewritten in the Fortran language (Ref.
 7).

 (* CGS system: t_unit= 0.01d-12 s, a_unit= 1.00d-08 cm, w_unit= 1.6605d-24 g,